intelliot/Autosynth/README.md

 	@end

 It handles NSDate properties like DateModel below.
-In this case the value is expected to be in the json as a number of seconds since 1970.
+In this case the value is expected to be in the JSON as a number of seconds since 1970.

 	@interface DateModel : Loadable